SFDO-Tooling/Snowfakery/CONTRIBUTING.rst

     $ pytest

-    Test the documentation like this:
+7. Build the docs like this:

-    $ pip install -e .
     $ make docs
     $ open build/html/index.html

+Set SF_MKDOCS_BUILD_LOCALES=False to skip building all locales

-7. Your new code should also have meaningful tests.
+8. Your new code should also have meaningful tests.
 One way to double check that your tests cover everything is to ensure that your new code has test code coverage:

    $ pytest --cov